Articles on: Transferring Notes

 4. Touch or click Save.

-Mark the New Page as Native
+Mark the new page as Native

 1. Touch or click the Master button in the Page Manager view;